qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 share the same 5-tuple that acts as an identifier for this flow.
 Such characterization prevents these flows from using multiple paths.
 QUIC
 {{I-D.ietf-quic-transport}} does not use the 5-tuple as an implicit connection identifier.
-A QUIC flow is identified a Connection ID.
+A QUIC flow is identified by a Connection ID.
 This nables QUIC flows to cope with events affecting the 5-tuple, such as NAT rebinding or IP address changes.
 The QUIC connection migration feature, described in more details in {{I-D.ietf-quic-transport}}, is key to